Religion

 REL 304/ PSY 304 Seminar:Happiness: Buddhist and Psychological Understandings of Personal Well-Being (4 Credits)

-Same as PSY 304.
+Offered as PSY 304 and REL 304.
 What is happiness?
 What is personal well-being?
 How are they achieved?
-This course examines the core ideas of the Buddhist science of mind and how they are being studied and employed by psychologists, neuroscientists, cognitive scientists and psychotherapists.
-The focus of the course is the notion of "happiness," its cross-cultural and cross-disciplinary definition as well as the techniques advocated for its achievement by both the Buddhist and the psychologist.
-Prerequisite: PSY 100, REL 105, one course in Buddhist traditions or permission of instructor.
+This course examines the core ideas of the Buddhist science of mind and how they are being studied and employed by psychologists, neuroscientists, cognitive scientists, and psychotherapists.
+The focus of the course is the notion of "happiness," its cross-cultural and cross-disciplinary definition, as well as the techniques advocated for its achievement by both the Buddhist and the psychologist.
+Prerequisite: PSY 100, REL 105 or one course in Buddhist traditions, or equivalent.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 15.
-Juniors and seniors only.
 Instructor permission required. {N}{S}

 Fall, Spring, Variable